Tiny-Earth/DemoSite/site/src/experiences.md

 Failure rates also illuminate a stark contrast between courses taught with an active vs. traditional (passive) approach.
 Students in active STEM courses can see a 10% lower failure rate than those in passive courses [freeman_active_2014](@cite).

-**Active learning is an equitable practice.** The positive benefits of active learning disproportionately affect STEM students from historically excluded groups, closing the gap between majority and minority students.
+**Active learning is an equitable practice.** The positive benefits of active learning disproportionately affect STEM students from HECs, closing the gap between majority and minority students.
 A meta-analysis of 41 published papers showed that active courses led to a 33% reduction in exam score gaps between majority and minority students, and a 45% reduction in the gap for failure rates [theobald_active_2020](@cite).

 **Active learning leverages how learning works.** Active learning taps into metacognition, which engages students in reflecting on their learning and encouraging them to adjust their approach if needed.
 Active learning helps students connect new information to their existing knowledge and experiences, making it more meaningful and memorable.
 It fosters a growth mindset and makes space to evaluate options and make informed decisions [ambrose2010learning,bonwell1991active,chi2014icap](@cite).